 Bachelor of Fine Arts: Art Studio

-- Prepare for a career in art or continue on to graduate study
+- Prepare for a career in art or continue on to graduate school

 - Gain a solid technical foundation in art and confidence in your skills

 - Learn to apply high quality standards and good aesthetic judgment

 - Develop your personal vision and method of expression

 - Study the history of art and its place in society over the years

 What Will I Learn?